 I’m no professional though, so I would definitely go talk to one before doing it.
 I think I was also very lucky and have hair that just turns out very well with boxed kits.
 Stylist are always surprised when they hear I do it at home, but for your first time I would have it done at a salon and then do your roots at home.
-If you are going bleach blonde though, always have it done at a salon!!posted almost 6 years ago
+If you are going bleach blonde though, always have it done at a salon!!posted over 6 years ago

 Also, to Sarah_is_radd, more often then not the “blondes” you see are usually not natural.
 Blonde hair is actually a recessive gene so most people color their hair.
 Also, considering you’re a natural blonde you probably don’t have much experience having to actually get it to that color, so maybe you are not the person to be telling people not to do it.
 It is actually easier then it seems and can look quite natural, even when it is just from an at-home kit.
-Bleaching can be tricky and dangerous, so I agree with you about having that done in a salon!posted almost 6 years ago
+Bleaching can be tricky and dangerous, so I agree with you about having that done in a salon!posted over 6 years ago

 Make Her Feel Welcome with Chic Points